GoogleChrome/developer.chrome.com/site/en/docs/lighthouse/performance/render-blocking-resources/index.md

 ### Drupal

-Consider using a module to inline critical CSS and JavaScript, or potentially load assets asynchronously via JavaScript such as the [Advanced CSS/JS Aggregation](https://www.drupal.org/project/advagg) module.
+Consider using a module to inline critical CSS and JavaScript, or potentially load assets asynchronously using JavaScript such as the [Advanced CSS/JS Aggregation](https://www.drupal.org/project/advagg) module.

 ### Joomla